sorryfornow/Pipeline/README.md

     - All non-sink nodes must have at least one dependent.
     - There is at least 1 source node.
     - There is at least 1 sink node.
+    - There are no subpipelines i.e. completely disconnected sections of the dataflow from the main pipeline.
     - There are no cycles.
   - **Returns**: `true` if all above conditions hold, and `false` otherwise.